Sujawal District: History and geography

 The decision to divide Thatta District into two districts by the provincial government was made on 12 October 2013 through a notification issued by the Revenue Department of Sindh.
 The provincial revenue department said:

-According to the notification, the right side of the Indus River will comprise the old Thatta district, and the left side will come under the jurisdiction of the newly created Sujawal.
-The Thatta District (among the largest districts of the province area-wise), will have half the size in its new boundaries, comprising Thatta, Mirpur Sakro, Keti Bunder and Ghorabari tehsils (talukas).
-In addition, some areas of Kharochhan tehsil (taluka) have also been included in the new Thatta District.
+With this statement, Thatta district was split in half by the Indus River.
+The right side consisted of the Thatta district, and the left side will come under the jurisdiction of the newly created Sujawal District.
+Thatta District (among the largest districts of the province area-wise), will have half the size in its new boundaries, comprising Thatta, Mirpur Sakro, Keti Bunder and Ghorabari tehsils (talukas).
+In addition, some areas of Kharo Chhan Tehsil have also been included in the new Thatta District.
 The historical city of Thatta, which was once the capital of Sindh, was carved out from Karachi as a separate city in August 1948.
 It was the second largest district in Sindh, in terms of area, covering over 17,335 square kilometers before its recent separation into two parts.
 The Provincial Revenue Department of Sindh Notification 12 October 2013.
 There are two Provincial Assembly seats, Constituency PS-86 and Constituency PS-87, and one National Assembly seat, Constituency NA-238, in the newly formed districts of Sujawal.

 Demography

-At the time of the 2017 census, Sujawal district had a population of 779,062, of which 404,810 were males and 374,142 females.
-The rural population was 693,566 (89.03%) and urban 85,496 (10.97%).
-The literacy rate is 25.12%: 33.14% for males and 16.14% for females.
+As of the 2023 census, Sujawal district has 158,854 households and a population of 839,292.
+The district has a sex ratio of 108.71 males to 100 females and a literacy rate of 27.02%: 33.70% for males and 19.66% for females.
+287,527 (34.26% of the surveyed population) are under 10 years of age.
+88,847 (10.59%) live in urban areas.

-The majority religion is Islam, with 96.94% of the population.
-Hinduism (including those from Scheduled Castes) is practiced by 2.92% of the population.
-Sindhi is the dominant language, spoken by 97.95% of the population.
+The majority religion, followed by 97.07% of the population, is Islam.
+Hinduism (including those from Scheduled Castes) is practiced by 2.65% of the population.
+Sindhi is the predominant language, spoken by 99.40% of the population.